 - Servings can be adjusted to cater to large or small crowds

-- Tastes very similar to regular gnocchi that you might not be able to tell the difference
+- Tastes very similar to a traditional gnocchi recipe that you might not be able to tell the difference

 This page contains affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!
 As an Amazon Associate I earn from qualifying purchases.